Heber Valley Railroad

 Utah Department of Transportation (then known as the State Road Commission) bought the right of way of the Provo Canyon Branch from D&RGW for $264,000, with the intention of improving U. S. 189 through Provo Canyon.
 (Deseret News, January 6, 1971)

-Beginning on September 26, 1970, members of the newly formed Wasatch Railroad Museum and Foundation, members of NRHS Promontory Chapter, along with other volunteers, began moving UP 2-8-0 618 from its display site at the Utah State Fairgrounds.
-Inspected by UP for movement over its tracks on October 12, 1970.
+Beginning on September 26, 1970, members of the non-profit Wasatch Railway Museum and Foundation, members of NRHS Promontory Chapter, along with other volunteers, began moving UP 2-8-0 618 from its display site at the Utah State Fairgrounds.
+The steam engine was inspected by UP for movement over its tracks on October 12, 1970.
 Throughout October and November, by moving the locomotive on pieces of temporary track, the locomotive was moved across the fairgrounds, and on Thanksgiving Day, November 26, the locomotive was moved across Salt Lake City's busy four-lane North Temple street.
 The following weekend, the movement continued across an empty field and onto the tracks of Salt Lake Garfield & Western Railway, who had furnished much of the rail and track hardware for the move.
 The following Monday, November 30, UP 618 was moved to UP's North Yard to be turned on the turntable.
 During the following week, it was then moved by UP as part of their Provo Local, south to Provo and turned over to D&RGW for further movement up the abandoned Provo Canyon Branch.
-On December 5, 1970 (a Saturday), UP 618 was steamed up for the first time since 1958.
-On December 7, after clearing the paved-over crossing at Nunns (nine miles up the canyon, adjacent to Bridal Veil Falls), UP 618 together with UP CA-1 caboose (UP 3505, from Brigham Young University) was moved to Heber City, 27 miles from Provo.
-Three retired ex Army hospital cars were also moved to the Provo Canyon Branch, but remained on the tracks below the dam while the locomotive and caboose were moved to Heber. (part from The Streamliner, Volume 18, Number 2, Spring 2004, page 8)
+On Saturday December 5, 1970, UP 618 was steamed up for the first time since 1958.
+On December 7, after clearing the paved-over crossing at Nunns (nine miles up the canyon, adjacent to Bridal Veil Falls), UP 618 and UP CA-1 caboose (UP 3505, from Brigham Young University) was moved to Heber City, 27 miles from Provo.
+Three retired ex Army hospital cars were also moved to the Provo Canyon Branch, but remained on the tracks below the dam while the locomotive and caboose were moved to Heber.
+(See also: The Streamliner, Volume 18, Number 2, Spring 2004, page 8)

 The action that essentially got the Heber Creeper started was Utah Department of Transportation's rejection on September 22, 1969 of bids to dismantle the tracks of D&RGW's abandoned Provo Canyon Branch, which had shut down in 1967.
 UDOT gave the historical group until April 1, 1972 to move its equipment.
 (Deseret News, November 30, 1970)

-Dr. R. R. Green was vice president of Wasatch Mountain Railway Corporation, a for-profit company organized by several Heber City businessmen.
+Wasatch Mountain Railway Corporation was a for-profit company organized by several Heber City businessmen.
 Wasatch Railway Museum was a non-profit organization.
+R. R. Green was vice president of Wasatch Mountain Railway.
 (Deseret News, November 30, 1970)

 November 30, 1970

-UP 618 made its first run from Provo, up Provo Canyon to a road crossing that had been paved over.
+UP 618 was moved by D&RGW from Provo, over the Provo Branch to the mouth of Provo Canyon, to a road crossing that had been paved over.
 (Deseret News, December 7, 1970)

 December 5, 1970